usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 REST API Examples
 -----------------

-The following examples for clarity use basic authentication to communicate with UForge.
+For clarity, the following examples use basic authentication to communicate with UForge.
 As  this is an insecure request, this is not recommended for production use.
 All response information is also ommitted.

 .. _apis-rest-get-user: